-The court agrees with defendants' argument that the permit-to-purchase statutory framework is an analog of the CHL statutory framework.
-The legal interpretation of the CHL framework likely to be applied to Ballot Measure 114.
+interpretation of the CHL framework is likely to be applied to Ballot Measure 114.
 The language of each is ejusdem generis, requiring that the language of Ballot Measure 114 be given the same legal meaning as the CHL statute.
 "Words that are legal terms of art are exceptions to that rule [of plain, ordinary meaning be ascribed to a word]; we give those words their established legal meaning, often beginning our analysis with Black's Law Dictionary.
 Muliro, 359 Or. at 746, 380 P.3d 270; State v.
-Dickerson, 356
+Dickerson, 356 Or.

-Or.
 822, 829, 345 P.3d 447 (2015) (interpreting statutes by giving "legal terms their established legal meanings')."
 Gordon v.
 Rosenblum, 361 Or.
 352, 361 (2017).
+The language similarities are clear and described below.

-The courts conducting a legal review of decisions to deny a concealed firearms license have done so under a rational basis test.
+The courts when conducting a legal review of administrative decisions to deny a concealed firearms license have done so under a rational basis test.
 Perry at 59 (2003) ("Our discussion of ORS 166.250 demonstrates that the legislature intended to create licensing requirements, with exceptions, for the possession of concealed weapons.
-Drawing a distinction between business owners and employees for purposes of one of the exceptions to the license requirement is not irrational.").7
+Drawing a distinction between business owners and employees for purposes of one of the exceptions to the license requirement is not irrational.").

 The standard of judicial review for regulations under Article I, § 27 is intermediate scrutiny.
 See Christian.
 This court recognizes the intermediate scrutiny standard was applied by Oregon Supreme Court in weighing the ordinance against the Second Amendment right to possess a firearm under the United States Constitution.
 However, the use of intermediate scrutiny by the supreme court highlights the importance of the right to bear arms under Oregon law.
 This court finds that the use of a rational basis structure to deny a primary right does not meet the Supreme Court's requirements of intermediate scrutiny.
-The court also finds that the use of the same language in both Ballot Measure 114 and the concealed weapons statutes undermines the importance of the right by directing courts to reduce the standard of review to a rational basis test for a constitutional right.
+The court, also, finds that the use of the same language in both Ballot Measure 114 and the concealed handgun license statutes undermines the importance of the